Enrique Peña Zauner

-Enrique Manuel Peña Zauner (born 4 March 2000) is a professional footballer who plays as a midfielder for Liga Portugal 2 club Marítimo.
+Enrique Manuel Peña Zauner (born 4 March 2000) is a professional footballer who plays as a winger or attacking midfielder for Primeira Liga club Marítimo.
 Born in Germany, Peña has represented Venezuela internationally.

 Club career

 Early years

 Peña Zauner, son of a Venezuelan father and a German mother, was born in Offenbach am Main, Hesse, Germany, where he attended school until the age of 17.
 He joined the local football club, SG Rosenhöhe Offenbach, before making a move to Eintracht Frankfurt's youth academy.
 In the summer of 2017, he joined Borussia Dortmund's under-19 team.
 Initially sidelined due to a fatigue fracture, Peña Zauner later made 13 appearances in the West division of the Under 19 Bundesliga, scoring two goals.
 The under-19 team of Dortmund qualified for the play-offs but was eliminated by the eventual champions, Hertha BSC.

 During the following season, he had a breakout performance, scoring eight goals in 22 matches.
 He also scored one goal in six games in the UEFA Youth League and another goal in four matches in the DFB-Pokal for youths.
 In the nationwide championship final, Peña Zauner scored two goals in three matches, contributing strongly to Dortmund winning the Under 19 Bundesliga.